Current Travel Restrictions & Requirements

 Presently, proof of vaccination is not a recognized exemption to the Hawaii travel quarantine.
 The state continues to evaluate the latest science and will inform travelers of any new exemptions as those decisions are made.

 In mid-December 2020, we initially received word that Lieutenant Governor Josh Green, who is both a physician and is in charge of Hawaii's Safe Travels program had indicated that he would ask the governor to approve travel both trans-Pacific and interisland for anyone who has had a COVID vaccination (both doses when applicable) without further requirements starting sometime in early 2021.
-Initially, it was proposed to be in early February, but that date has since been delayed until sometime in the Spring of 2021.
+Initially, it was proposed to be in February 2021, but that date has since been delayed until sometime in the Spring, or more likely Summer, of 2021.

-The latest news suggests, as of mid-February 2021, that vaccine/health passport travel will begin in three phases; which we've outlined on our Hawaii Vaccine and Health Passport Travel page.
+The latest news suggests that vaccine/health passport travel will begin in three phases; which we've outlined on our Hawaii Vaccine and Health Passport Travel page.

 We'll continue to monitor this developing story closely and we'll post updates here and on our Hawaii COVID-19 Vaccination page.